OVERNIGHT ENERGY: Supreme Court rules that pipeline can seize land from New Jersey | Study: EPA underestimated methane emissions from oil and gas development | Kevin McCarthy sets up task forces on climate, other issues

-Category: Environment Hits: 1HAPPY TUESDAY!
+Category: Environment Hits: 15HAPPY TUESDAY!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.
 Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin.
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. ...

 Read more https://thehill.com/policy/energy-environment/overnights/560821-overnight-energy-supreme-court-rules-that-pipeline-can